sfc-gh-srsubramanian/Utilities-GridReliability-PredictiveMaintenance/unstructured/FULL_LOAD_COMPLETE.md

 ## 🎊 Project Milestone

-**This completes the full unstructured data integration for the FPL Grid Reliability project!**
+**This completes the full unstructured data integration for the Grid Reliability project!**

 All data is now in Snowflake and ready for:
 - ✅ Cortex Search indexing